cisco/mindmeld/source/userguide/entity_recognizer.rst

  - is a `sequence labeling <https://en.wikipedia.org/wiki/Sequence_labeling>`_ or tagging model that detects all the relevant :term:`entities <entity>` in a given query
  - is trained per intent, using all the labeled queries for a given intent, with labels derived from the entity types annotated within the training queries

-Every Workbench app has one entity recognizer for every intent that requires entity detection.
+Every MindMeld app has one entity recognizer for every intent that requires entity detection.

 .. note::